Houston Contract Dispute Attorney

-Serving Montgomery, Harris, Fort Bend, Galveston and Brazoria County with good advice for more than 28 years
+Serving Montgomery, Harris, Fort Bend, Galveston and Brazoria counties

 - Operating agreements

-At the Law Offices of David C. Holmes in Houston, reaching a contract agreement is the ultimate goal.
-We help our clients by consulting on employee handbooks, drafting new contracts for future use and providing solid advice about your options if an employee reneges on the contract.
+At our firm, reaching a fair and beneficial contract agreement for each of our clients is the ultimate goal.
+We help our business clients by consulting on employee handbooks, drafting new contracts for future use and providing solid advice about available options if an employee reneges on the contract.

-- Your hours.
-You may encounter a breach of contract if your employer is withholding wages.
+- Hourly wages and overtime — Your employer may be in breach of contract by withholding wages.
 We review your work schedule and time sheets to prove that you’re owed money in regular wages or overtime pay.

-- Non-compete clauses.
-In some cases non-compete clauses can make it very difficult for you to find work in your field.
-We can determine whether you should go to court over a non-compete clause.
+- Non-compete clauses — Overbroad non-compete clauses can make it very difficult for you to find work in your field.
+After analyzing the restrictions, we can determine whether you should contest the language that prevents you from maximizing your earning ability.

-Houston employment attorney David C. Holmes works with you personally to help resolve any problems you may have with your contract.
-He offers sound, honest advice about whether or not you have a legitimate claim in order to save you time and money in the long run.
+Houston employment attorney David C. Holmes will work with you personally to help resolve any problems you may have with your contract.
+He can offer sound, honest advice about whether or not you have a legitimate claim in order to save you time and money in the long run.

 Contact a Houston attorney for a free consultation regarding your contract dispute